 The absolute easiest way to make amazing gluten-free graham crackers for munching or for pie crusts is to mix up a bag of Jules Gluten Free Graham Cracker/Gingersnap Mix.
 You can always make from scratch as well, following this recipe.

-If you’re looking for gingerbread men or a gingersnap crust, simply modify this recipe by substituting molasses for honey and add 2 tsp. ginger and 1 tsp. cloves to the dough!
+If you’re looking for gingerbread men or a gingerbread house, simply modify this recipe by substituting molasses for honey and add 2 tsp. ginger and 1 tsp. cloves to the dough!
+To make a crust for your favorite pie, hop to this recipe!
+For specific directions on how to make a gingerbread house, you can find them in my Jules’ Holiday Baking e-book!

-- 3/4 cup shortening or butter (Dairy-Free: Earth Balance® Shortening or Buttery Sticks/Soy-free: coconut oil)
+- 3/4 cup shortening or butter (non-dairy butter: Earth Balance® Shortening or Buttery Sticks)

 - 1/4 cup agave nectar or honey (use molasses if making gingersnaps)